-Black Hills Electric Cooperative's headquarters is located high in the mountains of western South Dakota near the town of Custer.
-The cooperative provides electricity to more than 7,900 rural and suburban members and more than 10,000 meters in six counties in southwestern South Dakota.
-The co-op employs 27 people and is celebrating its 74th year of service.
+Black Hills Electric Cooperative's headquarters is located in the hills of western South Dakota near the town of Custer.
+The cooperative provides electricity to more than 8,400 rural and suburban members and more than 12,400 meters in six counties in southwestern South Dakota.
+The co-op employs 28 people and is celebrating its 78th year of service.
 Though the co-op was formed in 1940, because of World War II, it did not begin serving members until 1945.
-The co-op's 5,000 square mile service territory includes mountains, foothills and plains.
-Black Hills Electric Cooperative maintains 2,663 miles of overhead, underground and transmission lines with an average of 3.78 members per mile of line.
+The co-op's 5,000 square mile service territory includes mountains, foothills, and plains.
+Black Hills Electric Cooperative maintains 2,700 miles of overhead, underground, and transmission lines with an average of 4.06 members per mile of line.
 The co-op purchases its power from Basin Electric Power Cooperative and is a member of the National Rural Electric Cooperative Association.
-Black Hills Electric Cooperative is governed by a seven-person board.
-Walker Witt is general manager.
+A seven-person board governs Black Hills Electric Cooperative, and Walker C. Witt is the CEO.